Hello Are you worried about your Pet? We’re here to help…

 What is flystrike in rabbits?

-Flystrike is a devastating condition caused by the fly Lucilia sericata, or a green bottle fly, the same species that infests sheep.
-These green bottle flies are attracted to damp fur soiled with urine or soft faeces.
+Flystrike in rabbits is a devastating condition, which is particularly common during warm weather.
+It is caused by the Lucilia sericata, or green bottle fly which is attracted to damp fur soiled with urine or soft faeces.

-Each fly can lay up to 200 eggs on the skin at the rear end of an animal which within hours hatch into maggots and grow by feeding on flesh of the rabbit.
-The maggots can very quickly eat away large areas of tissue around the bottom, tail, scent glands, belly and back, and affected rabbits are quite literally ‘eaten alive’.
+Each fly can lay up to 200 eggs on the skin, usually at the rear end of an animal, which then hatch into maggots within hours.
+The maggots grow by feeding on the rabbit’s flesh and, collectively, they can get through a large area of skin frighteningly quickly.
+The rabbit’s bottom, tail, belly and back is usually worst affected.

 You might also be interested in: